jrehor/kcc/README.md

 -------------------

-If you can do that, you are ready to know the answer you were dying to hear: **the meaning of monadic +**.
+If you could do that, here is the bonus you've been waiting for, **the meaning of monadic +**.
 You have been warned, your life is just about to change forever:

 ```q
  mat:(1 2 3;4 5 6;7 8 9)       /shall there be mat